itsAlexNoir/bovra/README.md

 # bovra
 A code for predicting time-series of traffic in different cities.
+The core of the code implements a Graph Neural Network (GNN) to predict urban traffic density.
+GNN's actually allows to treat the temporal dynamics of different spatial locations.
+In particular, it uses two methods: Difussion Convolutional Recurrent Neural Networks (DCRNN), and Graph WaveNet for Deep Spatial-Temporal Graph Modeling (Graph WaveNet).
+In addition, the code contains routines for ETL traffic data from Madrid Open data portal.